adutta4/protocols/CoRAL/CoRAL.md

     conda install bioconda::pysam
     conda install bioconda::bioconductor-dnacopy
     ```
-Everything is now installed and set up to start running with the analysis pipeline.
+Everything is now installed and set up to start running the analysis pipeline.

  ## Analysis Pipeline
  There are several steps to get from the initial pod5 nanopore files to CoRAL output.
 A general overview of these steps are: